 Unlike the vast majority of common CEP event generators implementing the incoming photon fluxes through the equivalent photon approximation (EPA) \cite{Budnev:1974de}, the full unintegrated photon virtuality (both the transverse and longitudinal components) information is used here.
 This allows a refined treatment of processes in which low-virtualities are accounting for the biggest fraction of the total cross section, such as the two-photon process quoted above.

 We will therefore concentrate on this particular photon-induced process as a proof of principle for the operation and validation of this simulation tool. ~\\

-This paper is organised as follows: in Section \ref{sect:phys-case} we enumerate and describe some of the processes currently implemented in this code.
+This paper is organized as follows: in Section \ref{sect:phys-case} we enumerate and describe some of the processes currently implemented in this code.
 Then, in Section \ref{sect:implem} we present a review of the technicalities carried in its implementation.
 In Section \ref{sect:additions} we list the extensions currently embedded in CepGen to ease the user interaction and allow an increased modularity with its core features.
-Finally, our conclusions are summarised in Section \ref{sect:conclusion}.
+Finally, our conclusions are summarized in Section \ref{sect:conclusion}.